 Creating a Dementia Friendly Community

-According to the Alzheimer’s Association, 99,000 Minnesotans are living with Alzheimer’s and another 170,000 people are caregivers.
-We believe more needs to be done to support people living with Alzheimer’s and other related dementias and their loved ones who are impacted by the disease.
-We invite others to join us in our efforts to create a community that is engaging, respectful, safe and informed.
+According to the Alzheimer’s Association, nearly 102,000 Minnesotans are living with Alzheimer’s diseases and related dementias and another 166,000 Minnesotans are providing support as care partners.
+We believe more needs to be done to support people impacted by Alzheimer’s and related dementias and invite others to join us in our efforts to create a community that is informed, engaging, safe and respectful.

 TimeSlips Storytelling Sessions

 Storytelling is a gift enjoyed by people in all stages of life!
-TimeSlips storytelling sessions provide an opportunity for participants to imagine, create, and tell new stories, and are specially designed to be an experience that people living with Alzheimer’s disease and related dementias can share with a family member or friend.
+TimeSlips storytelling sessions provide an opportunity for participants to imagine and create new stories.
+Sessions are specially designed to be an experience that people living with Alzheimer’s disease and related dementias may share with a family member or friend.

 Education